- 4 mins read

 The Ashfords Disputed Wills team have advised on the full range of problems that the unplanned impact of an intestacy can have on farming families– from the surviving spouse of the farmer being put into a position of conflict with her daughter by the operation of the intestacy rules, to the break-up of the entire farming business caused by the division of ownership prescribed by the intestacy rules.

-If you need further advice or assistance, please contact our Disputed Wills and Trusts Team on freephone 0800 0931 336 or by email firstname.lastname@example.org for a free, no obligation chat to see how we can help you.
+If you need further advice or assistance, please contact our Disputed Wills and Trusts Team on freephone 0800 0931 336 or by email email@example.com for a no obligation chat to see how we can help you.